-The purpose of the Occupational Safety and Health Act of North Carolina is Ato assure so far as possible every working man and woman in the State of North Carolina safe and healthful working conditions and to preserve our human resources."
-The State=s Five Year Strategic Plan is designed to promote the achievement of this purpose through the specific goals and objectives established by the North Carolina Occupational Safety and Health Division and its employees.
+The purpose of the Occupational Safety and Health Act of North Carolina is to assure so far as possible every working man and woman in the State of North Carolina safe and healthful working conditions and to preserve our human resources."
+The States Five Year Strategic Plan is designed to promote the achievement of this purpose through the specific goals and objectives established by the North Carolina Occupational Safety and Health Division and its employees.

 The Division has established two specific outcome goals as part of the Five Year Strategic Management Plan.
-Goal One is to reduce by the end of FY 2013 the rate of workplace fatalities by five percent.
-Goal Two is to reduce by the end of FY 2013 the rate of workplace injuries and illnesses by 15%.
-The basic strategy for reducing the overall injury and illness rate and fatality rate is by designating performance goals affecting specific industry groups and workplace health hazards.
+Goal One is to reduce by the end of FY 2018 the rate of workplace fatalities by two percent.
+Goal Two is to reduce by the end of FY 2018 the rate of workplace injuries and illnesses by 10%.
+The primary strategy for reducing the overall injury and illness rate and fatality rate is by designating performance goals affecting specific industry groups and workplace health hazards.
 By concentrating on injuries and illnesses and fatalities in these specific areas, the overall rates should be reduced.
-In most cases, the established baseline for a specific performance goal is a three-year average injury and illness rate reduction in the Days Away, Restricted or Transferred Rate (DART) for FY 2004-2006.
-Long Term Care is one of the exceptions, which will use two years of data including FY 2005 and 2006.
-The FY 2004 rate for Long Term Care was not consistent with rates in other years.
-The individual performance goal fatality rate reductions will not only count the number of fatalities but will also consider the number of employees working in the industries.
-The current plan also reflects the introduction of the North American Industry Classification System (NAICS) for designating industry groups.
+The established baseline for each specific performance goal is a five-year average injury and illness rate reduction in the Days Away, Restricted or Transferred Rate (DART) or an established fatality rate.
+The individual performance goal fatality rates not only include the number of fatalities but also consider the number of employees working in the industries.
+The current plan utilizes the North American Industry Classification System (NAICS) for designating industry groups.

-Seven specific performance goals have been established for the five year strategic planning cycle that runs from October 1, 2008 (FY 2009) to September 30, 2013 (FY 2013).
-The carry overs from the previous five year plan included emphasis in the construction, logging and arboriculture, wood products manufacturing, and long term care industries.
-Exposures for health hazards and a partnership and alliances emphasis are also carry-overs included in the current Strategic Management Plan.
-Food manufacturing has been added as an industry group.
-The first year was designated for planning purposes and specific strategies were developed for achieving the goals relating to food manufacturing.
-These are reflected in the current document.
-The wood products manufacturing area does not include furniture manufacturing during this planning cycle.
-Also, partnerships and alliances continues to support areas of emphasis included in the plan.
+Specific performance goals have been established for the five year strategic planning cycle that runs from October 1, 2013 (FY 2013) to September 30, 2018 (FY 2018).
+The carry overs from the previous five year plan included emphasis in the construction, logging and arboriculture, food manufacturing, and long term care industries.
+Exposures for health hazards is also a carry-over included in the current Strategic Management Plan.
+Grocery and Related Product Wholesalers and Accommodation have been added as industry groups.
+The first year for the new industry groups was designated for planning purposes and specific strategies have been developed for achieving the goals relating to Grocery and Related Product Wholesalers and Accommodation.
+These are reflected in the current plan document.
+The partnerships and alliances initiative continues to support areas of emphasis included in the plan but are not a separate area of emphasis as in the previous strategic plan.

 Most of the specific performance goals/areas of emphasis supporting the overall outcome goals of reducing injury and illness and fatality rates include outcome measures.
 The exception to a performance goal measuring outcome is the health hazards exposures area of emphasis.
 Exposures to health hazards are not usually reflected in illness rates within a five year time frame.
 The establishment of outcome goals and measurements is one of the biggest challenges in developing the Five Year Strategic Management Plan.
-The State is committed to establishing performance goals with measurable outcomes.
-Improvements continue to be made in this area as reflected in the outcome goal established for the partnership and alliances area of emphasis.
+The State is committed to establishing performance goals with measurable outcomes and this will continue to be the case for the new items added to the plan.